 How One Founder Unlocked the True Value of His Company

-Damian James grew up in Melbourne and learned a lot about the aging population in Australia.
-Realizing that healthcare could be a lucrative field, he discovered a sector ripe for disruption, podiatry.
+Damian James grew up in Melbourne and learned a lot about the ageing population in Australia.
+Realising that healthcare could be a lucrative field, he discovered a sector ripe for disruption, podiatry.
 This is a branch of medicine devoted to the diagnosis, medical and surgical treatment of foot and ankle disorders.

 At the time, most podiatrists in Melbourne worked from a retail location where the doctor owned and operated a private practice.
 The podiatrist would rent space, hire some staff, and charge patients per visit.
 At night, some enterprising doctors would also visit old age homes to offer care.
 Reasoning that many old people nodded off shortly after dinner, James saw an opportunity for a podiatrist to visit old age homes during the day when it was more convenient for patients.